Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The first thing you must understand is that many human foods are poisonous to dogs and other pets.
 After all, we’re all different.
 Just because you can eat it doesn’t mean your pup can.
 Potentially toxic foodstuffs include:

-There are two chemicals in lemons and other citrus fruits that are problematic for canines and other animals.
+There are two other chemicals in lemons and other citrus fruits that may be problematic for canines and other animals.
 The seeds, pith, and peel contain psoralen, an organic compound found in many plants.
-It can interfere with DNA synthesis and cause mutations.
-That probably sounds scary enough.
-However, it also increases one’s sensitivity to light and, thus, the absorption of UV radiation.
+In combination with ultraviolet light (sunlight), this can potentially result in redness and irritation of the skin with blistering and dermatitis, but we have found no reports of this actually happening in dogs due to eating lemons.

-The healthcare industry uses that property for that purpose when treating skin conditions that respond well to light therapy like psoriasis in people.
-As you may guess, it can also increase your risk for some skin cancers.
+The healthcare industry uses that property when treating skin conditions that respond well to light therapy, like psoriasis in people.
+As you may guess, it could potentially also increase the risk for some skin cancers.

 The other organic compound in lemons that can adversely affect your pooch is limonene, found in the peel primarily.
 It is a major component of the essential oil and gives lemons their refreshing scent.
 Bear in mind that these ingredients are highly concentrated.
 A little goes a long way.
-All of this information adds up to a toxic food not only for dogs but cats and horses, too.
+All of this information adds up to a toxic food not only for dogs but cats and horses, too, while cats seem particularly sensitive.
+Information on toxicity in dogs is unfortunately scarce, while neurological signs such as wobbliness, weakness, tremors, drooling, coma, and even death have been noted in cats after the application of citrus oil with limonene.

 lemon